pkgxdev/dev/README.md

 - uses: pkgxdev/dev@v1
 ```

-Installs needed packages and sets up the environment the same as `dev` does in
+Installs needed packages (via `pkgx`) and sets up the environment the same as
-your terminal.
+`dev` does in your terminal.

 ## Contributing